 Lenzi followed this with Cannibal Ferox (aka Make Them Die Slowly; Let Them Die Slowly), a more blatant imitation of Cannibal Holocaust.
 Kerman again makes an appearance (albeit a brief one), while Italian cult icon John Morghen (Giovanni Lombardo Radice) headlines a fairly ham-fisted tale of an anthropology student who sets out to prove that cannibalism is a myth, only to find she’s very, very wrong.
 Directed with indifference by Lenzi (who clearly had no interest in these films beyond a paycheck), the film features more gratuitous animal killing and some remarkably sadistic and mean-spirited scenes, such as two castrations and a woman hung with hooks through her breasts, that invariably ensured that the film would be “banned in 31 countries”.
 There are those who would now tell you that Cannibal Ferox is a better film than Cannibal Holocaust – usually people who struggle with the idea of a film having more meaning than chunk-blowing excess – but ignore them.
 This is the least interesting of all Lenzi’s films.

 The early eighties also brought us Zombie Holocaust in which producer Fabrizio de Angelis opportunistically livened up this imitation of his own Zombie Flesh Eaters by adding a mad doctor, cannibals, and nudity to the mix.
-Furthermore, the scene where Alexandra Delli Colli is anointed as a naked blonde goddess is a rip-off a similar highlight featuring Ursula Andress in the aforementioned Mountain of the Cannibal God(1978).
+Furthermore, the scene where Alexandra Delli Colli is anointed as a naked blonde goddess is a rip-off of a similar highlight featuring Ursula Andress in the aforementioned Mountain of the Cannibal God.
 Released in the US with a lurid ad campaign as Dr Butcher M.D.
-(Medical Deviate), the film is a lot more enjoyable that it really ought to be – you can read our full review here.
+(Medical Deviate), the film is a lot more enjoyable than it really ought to be.

 Similar to the Franco films (coming from the same producers and featuring footage from Cannibals) is the generally tedious Cannibal Terror, a French/Spanish effort that sees a bunch of kidnappers hiding out in a cannibal-infested jungle.
 Shot in the wilds of… erm… Benidorm, this Eurocine film shows how comparatively good the Franco cannibal films are – while trashy, they are never boring, unlike this effort.
 There’s a certain talent involved in making a film that has unconvincing natives, ludicrous music, gratuitous nudity and gloopy gore boring, but director Alain Deruelle rises (or descends) to the task, ensuring that most of the film is taken up with the tedious kidnappers and their associates hanging around in the ‘jungle’ doing very little, while the sex and violence that audiences presumably were looking forward to is short supply – this film briefly made the British Video Nasties list before someone got around to actually watching it and realised that, even by the censorial standards of the day, this was pretty lame stuff.
 But while not a gruelling goriest, the film is pretty hard work to sit through for all but the most forgiving admirer of European trash cinema.